 If a product candidate is intended for the treatment of a serious condition and nonclinical or clinical data demonstrate the potential to address unmet medical need for such condition or a substantial improvement over available therapy for such condition, a product candidate sponsor may apply for FDA Fast Track or Breakthrough Therapy designation, and there may be other priority designations available under various regulatory bodies.
 In the future, we may apply for such priority designation depending on the results of our clinical trials.
 Even though we may apply for and receive a Fast Track, Breakthrough Therapy or other priority designations, such priority designation does not ensure that we will receive marketing approval or that approval will be granted within any particular timeframe.
-We may not experience a faster development or regulatory review or approval process with the priority designation is no longer supported by data from our clinical development program.
-Fast Track or Breakthrough Therapy designation alone does not guarantee qualification for the FDA's priority review procedures.
-Further, even if any of our products obtain Fast Track or Breakthrough Therapy designation alone does not guarantee qualification for the FDA's priority review procedures.
-Further, even if any of our products obtain Fast Track or Breakthrough Therapy designation get proval or commercialization of our products due to the extensive and time-consuming steps necessary to obtain FDA approval and commercialize a product candidate.
+We may not experience a faster development or regulatory review or approval process with the priority designation compared to conventional FDA procedures.
+In addition, the FDA may withdraw Fast Track or Breakthrough Therapy designation alone does not guarantee qualification for the FDA's priority review procedures.
+Further, even if any of our products obtain Fast Track or Breakthrough Therapy designation, this may not lead to earlier regulatory approval or commercialization of our products due to the extensive and time-consuming steps necessary to obtain FDA approval and commercialize a product candidate.
 In December 2022, the Consolidated Appropriations Act, 2023, including the Food and Drug Omnibus Reform Act (FDORA), was signed into law.
-FDORA made several changes to the FDA's authorities and its regulatory framework, including, among other changes, reforms to the accelerated approval pathway, such as requiring the FDA to specify conditions for post-approval study requirements and setting forth procedures for the FDA to withdraw a product on an expedited basis for non-compliance with post-approval
+FDORA made several changes to the FDA's authorities and its regulatory framework, including, among other changes, reforms to the accelerated approval pathway, such as requiring the FDA to specify conditions for post-approval study requirements and setting forth procedures for the FDA to withdraw a product on an expedited basis for non-compliance with post-approval requirements.